TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.28.md

 ---

-But ye are they that have continued with me in my temptations;
+But you are those who have continued with me in my trials.